madara-alliance/madara/README.md

 This will display header information on each new block synchronized.
 Use `Ctrl-C` to stop the subscription.
-Alternatively, you can achieve the same result more gracefully by calling the `starknet_unsubscribe` websocket method.
+Alternatively, you can achieve the same result more gracefully by calling `starknet_unsubscribe`.
 Paste the following into the subscription stream:

 ```bash
 { "jsonrpc": "2.0", "method": "starknet_unsubscribe", "params": ["your-subscription-id"], "id": 1 }